paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-089-congregate-housing-services.md

   (A) means any city, town, township, county, parish, village, or other general purpose political subdivision of a State; and

   (B) includes a unit of general government acting as an applicant for assistance under this section in cooperation with a nonprofit housing sponsor and a nonprofit housing sponsor acting as an applicant for assistance under this section in cooperation with a unit of general local government, as provided under subsection (g)(1)(B) 1111 So in original.
-Probably should be subsection “(h)(1)(B)”. of this section.
+Probably should be subsection “(h)(1)(B)”..

 **(l) Reports to Congress**